Scrambling Transition in a Radiative Random Unitary Circuit

-In contrast to previous works on operator growth in open systems \cite{knap_entanglement_2018,yoshida_disentangling_2019,zhang_information_2019,dominguez_decoherence_2021,dominguez_dynamics_2021,zanardi_information_2021,andreadakis_scrambling_2022,schuster_operator_2022}, the transition in the OTOC described here requires that an observer has access to the swapped-out, or ``radiated,'' environment qubits.
-Motivated by an analogy to previous studies of quantum information scrambling in black holes \cite{hayden_black_2007,yoshida_efficient_2017,agarwal_toy_2020,piroli_random_2020}, we provide a simple algorithm by which an observer with access to the radiated qubits can decode quantum information initially stored within the system.
-This decoding algorithm recovers the initial state of the system with perfect fidelity in the nonpercolating phase of the circuit, but with an imperfect fidelity set by the DP survival probability in the percolating phase.
+In contrast to previous works on operator growth in open systems \cite{knap_entanglement_2018,yoshida_disentangling_2019,zhang_information_2019,dominguez_decoherence_2021,dominguez_dynamics_2021,zanardi_information_2021,andreadakis_scrambling_2022,bhattacharya_operator_2022,schuster_operator_2022}, the transition in the OTOC described here requires that an observer has access to the swapped-out, or ``radiated,'' environment qubits.
+To determine the implications of the transition in operator spreading on the flow of quantum information, we consider a thought experiment in which an observer attempts to recover quantum information stored in the initial state of the system from the radiated qubits alone.
+Motivated by an analogy to previous studies of quantum information scrambling in black holes \cite{hayden_black_2007,yoshida_efficient_2017,agarwal_toy_2020,piroli_random_2020}, we provide a simple algorithm by which an observer with access to the radiated qubits can decode this quantum information with perfect fidelity in the nonpercolating phase of the circuit, but with an imperfect fidelity set by the DP survival probability in the percolating phase.
 We numerically demonstrate a corresponding transition in the coherent information into the radiated qubits, which depends nontrivially on the observer's knowledge of the qubits swapped into the system.

-\textit{Model.---} We consider a one-dimensional system of $N$ qubits with periodic boundary conditions undergoing brick-wall random unitary evolution [see Fig.~\ref{fig:fullwidth}(a)], where each two-qubit unitary gate is independently drawn from either the Haar or Clifford ensemble.
-In between layers of unitary gates, each system qubit interacts with an environmental ancilla qubit via a swap gate with probability $p$; crucially, we use a fresh ancilla qubit for each such interaction, and we do not trace out the ancilla following the system-ancilla interaction.
-For the moment, we leave the initial state $\rho_0^{SE}$ on the system $S$ and environment $E$ unspecified.
+\textit{Model.---}We consider a one-dimensional system of $N$ qubits with periodic boundary conditions undergoing brick-wall random unitary evolution [Fig.~\ref{fig:fullwidth}(a)].
+Each two-qubit unitary gate is independently drawn from either the Haar or Clifford ensemble.
+Between layers of unitary gates, each system qubit is swapped with an environmental ancilla qubit with probability $p$; crucially, we use a fresh ancilla qubit for each such interaction, and we do not trace out the ancilla following the system-ancilla interaction.
+For now, we leave the initial state $\rho_0^{SE}$ on the system $S$ and environment $E$ unspecified.

 We study operator spreading in the RUC $U_t$ by computing the out-of-time-order correlator (OTOC)~\cite{larkin_quasiclassical_1969,maldacena_bound_2016,nahum_operator_2018,von_keyserlingk_operator_2018,xu_scrambling_2022}, defined here as